dangsonbk/1linePython/README.md

 - Just don't.
 - When you hate your future self.
 - When you hate your company, you are willing to leave, you want your product run but be unmaintainable.
+- When the chalenge is easy level, you want to make it more complicate.

 ## Notes